intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 identify these code points and ignore them.

 Grease is deployed with the intent of quickly detecting errors in implementing the mechanisms it safeguards.
-Any failure to properly handle grease values is more likely to be detected.

 This form of defensive design has some limitations.
 It does not necessarily create the need for an implementation to rely on the mechanism it safeguards;
 that is determined by the underlying protocol itself.
 More critically, it does not easily translate to other forms of extension point.
+For instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of exchange that is predominant in TLS.

-For instance, grease works poorly for HMSV negotiation, where offering a higher version risks acceptance of a newly deployed version.

 ## Cryptography